mattvollmer/about/README.md

 Being data driven is not what a lot of people think.
 It doesn't mean that we need a graph for everything that can be measured.
 It doesn't mean that every piece of data needs to line up 100% of the time.
 Data is a reflection of ourselves.
 Sometimes it can be disorganized and incoherent, and that's okay.
 However, using these excuses to disregard data altogether can leave us blind.

 Being a “data driven” product marketer/product manager means that I use data to extract the signal from the noise.
 I use data as bread crumbs to help me find a trail and sometimes I use it to find hints for where to look next.

+## Measuring success
+The question that inevitably (and rightfully) comes up is, how do we measure the success of product marketing?
+The challenge is that the preferred measures of success are usually lagging indicators: revenue, win rate, and pipeline.

+One way to keep the focus of the product marketing team strategic is to consider operational metrics.
+For example:
+1. Number of persona interviews conducted
+2. Number of sales calls attended/reviewed
+3. Number of win/loss interviews

+These are easily measurable outcomes that will help product marketing teams, and the entire organization, zero-in on what will most satisfy users.